ceri-num/uv-larm/courses-parts/intro.md

 **fr**

-"Un robot est un dispositif mécatronique (alliant mécanique, électronique et informatique) conçu pour accomplir automatiquement des tâches imitant ou reproduisant, dans un domaine précis, des actions humaines."
+"Un robot est un dispositif mécatronique (alliant mécanique, électronique et informatique) conçue pour accomplir automatiquement des tâches imitant ou reproduisant, dans un domaine précis, des actions humaines."

 ## What is a Robot ?

 ### From my point of view

-"A **robot** is a **mechatronics** machine capable of autonomously acting in a real environment"
+"A **robot** is a **mechatronics** machine capable of autonomously acting in a real environment."

-- percives with *sensors*
+- perceives with *sensors*
-- models its environnement and adapt its behavior
+- models its environment and adapt its behavior
 - acts with *actuators*

 generally involves Artificail-Intelligence:

-- capable to mimic natural (human, annimal, insect,...) intelligence
+- capable to mimic natural (human, animal, insect,...) intelligence

 ## Some examples